View the Leadership Team's message for Veterans Day

 - Were exposed to ionizing radiation resulting from the operational use of atomic weapons during World War II.

+Eligible Veterans or NOK who apply for the AVSCM will automatically be issued an AVSC to accompany their medal.
+Please review the eligibility requirements for the AVSC on the AVSC Factsheet.
 Veterans who have previously received Atomic Veterans Service Certificates (AVSC) will automatically receive the AVCSM, and need not apply again.
-However, Veterans or their NOK who have yet to receive the certificate will need to print and fill out the application form for the medal (provided in the link below), then send it to DTRA's NTPR program via mail, fax, or e-mail.
+However, if the veteran or NOK has changed addresses or has yet to receive the certificate, please print and fill out the application form for the medal (provided in the link below), then send it to DTRA's NTPR program via mail, fax, or e-mail.

 IF AVAILABLE, PLEASE PROVIDE A COPY OF THE VETERAN'S DD FORM 214 (CERTIFICATE OF RELEASE OR DISCHARGE FROM ACTIVE DUTY) WITH THE AVCSM APPLICATION